All Episodes

 Health care is not a right, by the way.

-I know some of you low information people can't believe anybody would say that, but there is no right to health care.
+I know some of you low-information people can't believe anybody would say that, but there is no right to health care.

-And it's questionable that there's a right to water.
+And it's questionable that there's a right to water and a right to food.

 But nevertheless, that's what the story is.

-So let's just let's just stick with it here.
+So let's just stick with it here.

 It's a basic human right, water.